Riverside Health 2024 FREE Flu Vaccine Clinic Listing—Find One Near You!

 I, I think they're fantastic.
 Absolutely.
 And, uh, they bring a very, uh, different, uh, field to everything Absolutely.
 That I, I think is very positive.
 Um, and so I think those are, Starting places.

 Frankye: Absolutely.
 All right.
 Well, thank you.
 Sure.
-It's been my pleasure, Dr. Henke.
+It's been my pleasure, Dr. Henke

 Dr. Jeffrey Henke: Okay.
 Thank you.

+Frankye: All right.
+Thank you for listening to this episode of Healthy You.
 We're so glad you were able to join us today and learn more about this topic.
 If you would like to explore more, go to riversideonline.com.

 Related Articles